“All this drama about Autism Awareness Day is too much. It’s a much hated day by many autistics. I hate it too. Just too patronising for words.”

-ABA is a behaviour modification method for the ‘treatment’ of autism.
+ABA therapy is a behaviour modification intervention.
 It is used particularly with autistic children who struggle with communication and self-regulation.
-ABA is touted as being ‘evidence-based’, in spite of there being little evidence of support from the community ABA purports to serve.
+ABA is touted as being “evidence-based”, even though evidence shows that most ABA survivors want it stopped.
 This article, written for a South African audience, includes perspectives of several non-speaking autistics on their ABA experiences.

 “This is heartbreaking,” wrote Kenyan autistic activist Karen Muriuki as PAABA officials began blocking autistic people from commenting on their standard of ethics during the launch of the organisation online.
 “Why silence autistic Africans who are advocating for disability and human rights?
 This a total violation of CRPD Articles 7, 15 and 16.”